6 Types of Pavement Failure : Cracking, Pot Holes, Depressions, Rutting, Corrugation & Ravelling

 Cracking is one of the most common types of pavement failure.
 The nature of the crack itself is fast spreading.

-Several cracking in the pavement are:
+Several cracks in the pavement are:

 i.
 Alligator Cracking